dyle71/hcs-crypt/README.md

 #### Native build

-easycrypt is a [cmake](https://cmake.org) project with out-of-source builds in a dedicated folder, usually labeled "build".
+crypt is a [cmake](https://cmake.org) project with out-of-source builds in a dedicated folder, usually labeled "build".

 ```bash